 Philip Seymour Hoffman, who won the best actor Oscar for playing Truman Capote, has died at age 46, a law enforcement officer confirmed to The Hollywood Reporter.

 At the scene of the actor's West Village apartment in New York, crowds of people and camera crews formed a semicircle outside the building until police instructed them to cross the street.
 Police later closed off the entire block, only letting residents through.

 Police found Hoffman dead on the floor of the bathroom in the apartment with a needle sticking out of his left arm.
 According to reports, close to 50 envelopes of heroin were found in Hoffman's apartment, as were several used and unused syringes and prescription drugs, the NYPD told THR on Monday.
 According to CNN, investigators also found more than 20 used syringes in a plastic cup, several other bags containing white powder and a number of prescription drugs.

 Hoffman had undergone treatment for drug addiction in the past and said last year that he had been clean for 23 years before "falling off the wagon" in 2012.
-In May, Hoffman entered a detox facility and completed a 10-day program for his use of prescription drugs and heroin.
+In May, he entered a detox facility and completed a 10-day program for his use of prescription drugs and heroin.

 A friend of Hoffman's called 911 at 11:30 a.m. after the actor didn't show up to pick up his kids.

 "We are devastated by the loss of our beloved Phil and appreciate the outpouring of love and support we have received from everyone," read a statement from Hoffman's family.
 "This is a tragic and sudden loss, and we ask that you respect our privacy during this time of grieving.
 Please keep Phil in your thoughts and prayers."